-- conference papers; or
+- conference papers;

-- any Work that is not Commissioned Material or Course Material, on the condition that the University always retains an irrevocable, non-exclusive, royalty-free, perpetual licence to use and develop those Works for the purposes of teaching and research.
+- any Work that is not Commissioned Material or Educational Material, on the condition that the University always retains an irrevocable, non-exclusive, royalty-free, perpetual licence to use and develop those Works for the purposes of teaching and research.

 (11) In deciding whether to exercise its discretion under clause (10), the University will take into account the following factors: